Graffiti6: Career

 Graffiti6's track "Free" was chosen as iTunes Single of the Week.
 In March 2012, VH1 picked them for their You Oughta Know Artist on the Rise and VEVO picked them as Lift Artist for April and May 2012.
-They have also performed internationally at the Summer Well festival in Buftea, Romania.
-The band was scheduled to perform at the Osheaga Festival in Montreal on August 3, 2012, but dropped out.
+They performed internationally at the Summer Well festival in Buftea, Romania.

 They have performed on The Tonight Show with Jay Leno, Conan, Jimmy Kimmel Live! and the Late Show with David Letterman.

 A song titled "Wash My Sins" was released on 14 May 2013.
 "Beside You" was released on 28 October 2013.